MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-install-configure.md

 6. Select **Close** when the installation is complete.

-The next time you start Visio, you are asked if you want to install the Visio Add-in.
+The next time you start Visio, you're asked if you want to install the Visio Add-in.
 Select **Install**.
 When the installation is complete, the Operations Manager command is available in the Visio ribbon.